Maroon502/coinutils-src/README.md

 [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![License][license-img]][license-url]

-The package provides a source of [CoinUtils].
+The package provides Low-level bindings to the [CoinUtils] library.

+CoinUtils is an open-source collection of classes and helper functions that are generally useful to multiple COIN-OR projects.

 ## Usage
 Just add the following to your `Cargo.toml`: